 Glucocorticoid Treatments in Pregnancy

 In addition to the naturally increasing cortisol levels in pregnancy, glucocorticoid treatments are further prescribed during pregnancy for multiple reasons.
 A single course of synthetic corticosteroid treatment is prescribed to women who are at risk of delivering premature babies.
 The treatment is proven to increase offspring chances of survival post-delivery (Doyle et al., 2000; Baisden et al., 2007).
 Glucocorticoid treatments are prescribed as they enhance fetal growth, specifically fetal lung maturation to prevent respiratory distress syndrome (RDS), and aid in overall embryogenesis to prevent perinatal death due to hemorrhages, heart failure and other underlying causes associated with preterm birth (Lunghi et al., 2010; Singh et al., 2012).
 Specifically, betamethasone, dexamethasone, prednisolone, corticosteroids, or cortisol are prescribed to women who have acute asthma or asthma, hyperemesis gravidarum, depression, stress, or are at risk of delivering preterm babies (Singh et al., 2012).
 The use of corticosteroids is widespread.
 In a Danish cohort study encompassing all births in Denmark from 1996-2008, about 20% of women reported use of corticosteroids from 4 weeks prior to delivery until delivery (Hviid & Mølgaard-Nielsen, 2011).
 In an American cohort study including 152,531 pregnancies between 1996-2000, 3.5% of pregnant women who had a documented diagnosis associated with preterm birth used corticosteroids, while 1.7% of pregnant women who did not have a documented diagnosis used corticosteroid (Andrade et al., 2004).
-Despite the placenta’s function to protect the fetus from excess maternal corticosteroid, synthetic corticosteroids used in preterm treatments can readily cross the placenta bypassing inactivation by Hsd11B2 (Cuffe et al., 2011; Singh et al., 2012).
+Despite the placenta’s function to protect the fetus from excess maternal corticosteroid, synthetic corticosteroids used in preterm treatments can readily cross the placenta bypassing inactivation by HSD11B2(Cuffe et al., 2011; Singh et al., 2012).

 Effects of Glucocorticoid Exposure on Placenta and Fetus